 - Digital IR photography has very real advantages over IR film photography.
 The old IR films had to be treated with great care to prevent fogging and had to be developed by experienced photo laboratory staff or dedicated amateurs.
 It was not easy and it was not cheap.
 Digital photography and the process of producing an IR image of your own does not cost a cent.
-That is right !
-Once you have modified your camera and added the bits needed to get it to do IR photography, the only real expenditure will be toward batteries for the film shoot.
-You can down-load your own photos, “process” them, and produce results without any real cost.
+That’s right!
+Once you have modified your camera and added the bits needed to get it to do IR photography, the only real expenditure will be toward batteries for the shoot.
+You can upload your own photos, “process” them, and produce results without any real cost.
 This is especially important when you consider that you will be taking lots of photos to see which ones are useful and which ones are not.

 About the author:

 Pieter Albertyn is a self-confessed “tinkerer” and amateur photographer.
 He lives in Napier, New Zealand.
 Pieter has previously been involved in product development and systems engineering.
 He loves to modify utility products, enhance their features and develop basic logistical support systems for them.
 Though he works in an English dominated workplace, English is his second language.